 About the Author

 Jenna Blough grew up on the edge of the beautiful Blue Ridge Mountains, where she was allowed to run wild, instilling a love of the outdoors early on.
-After her parents dragged her and her sister on a cross-country road trip of epic proportions (visiting American classics like Wall Drug in South Dakota, Mesa Verde in Colorado, and the Petrified Forest in Arizona) she developed an equal appreciation for Wild West roadside attractions, historic sites, and wilderness.
+After her parents dragged her and her sister on a cross-country road trip of epic proportions, she developed an equal appreciation for Wild West roadside attractions, historic sites, and wilderness.

 Jenna received an undergraduate degree in cultural anthropology, an MA in English literature, and an MFA in writing.
-When she's not living out of a tent, Jenna resides in Los Angeles with her husband Ryan Jones.
-Visit her blog at http://www.whentheroadends.com.
+She is also the author of Moon Death Valley National Park.
+Jenna resides in Los Angeles with her husband Ryan Jones.
+Visit her blog at whentheroadends.com.

 Learn more about this author